 For the impairment tests for AMG Antimony, AMG Superalloys UK and ALD's cash-generating units, the recoverable amounts are the value in use.
 The value in use was determined using the discounted cash flow method.
-In 2017 and 2016, the carrying amounts of the AMG Antimony and AMG Superalloys units were determined to be lower than their recoverable amounts and no impairment losses were recognized.
+In 2018 and 2017, the carrying amounts of the AMG Antimony and AMG Superalloys, and ALD's cash-generating units were determined to be lower than their recoverable amounts and no impairment losses were recognized.